 What Is an Employer of Record (EOR)?

 An Employer of Record, usually shortened to EOR, is a company that legally employs someone on your behalf in another country.
 The EOR handles the employment contract, payroll, statutory deductions, benefits administration, and local employment compliance.
 You still manage the person’s day-to-day work, goals, systems access, and performance.
-For UK businesses exploring South African remote hiring, an EOR is often the simplest route to hire compliantly without opening a South African entity first.
+For UK businesses exploring South African remote hiring, an EOR is often the simplest route to hire employees in South Africa compliantly without opening a South African entity first.

 The simplest Employer of Record definition